MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Hiding fields

-If you are finding difficult to select fields because of automated detected field suggestions that are incorrect, or fields that are too close to each other, you can click on a selected or suggested field and hide it.
+If you're finding it difficult to select fields because of automated detected field suggestions that are incorrect, or fields that are too close to each other, you can click on a selected or suggested field and hide it.
 To show all the hidden fields, click on the option for this that will appear on the top as you hide fields.

    > [!div class="mx-imgBorder"]
    > ![Hide fields](media/form-processing-hide-fields.gif "Hide fields")

 ### Rename fields

-Both for automatically detected fields as well as fields that you manually draw, you have the option to rename so it easier to reference them.
+Both for automatically detected fields and fields that you manually draw, you have the option to rename them so they're easier to reference.

    > [!div class="mx-imgBorder"]
    > ![Reanme fields](media/form-processing-rename.gif "Rename fields")

 > [!NOTE]
 > Only fields can be renamed.
-Tables cannot be renamed as of today.
+Tables can't be renamed as of today.

 ### Confirming fields

-If you have drawn new fields, or resized automatically detected fields, you will be presented with all the documents that you have uploaded.
-In this step you will need to draw the fields that are marked as pending on the right panel.
-By doing this you are teaching your AI Builder model to recognize these fields in documents of this type.
+If you've drawn new fields, or resized automatically detected fields, you'll be presented with all the documents that you've uploaded.
+In this step you'll need to draw the fields that are marked as pending on the right panel.
+By doing this, you're teaching your AI Builder model to recognize these fields in documents of this type.

-To draw a field on a document, just start drawing a selection on the document and you will be asked to which field it corresponds to.
+To draw a field on a document, just start drawing a selection on the document and you'll be asked to which field it corresponds to.
 You can also select **Draw in document** on the fields list to the right to star the selection process for that field.

-If a field is not present on one of the documents, select **Field not in document**.
+If a field isn't present on one of the documents, select **Field not in document**.

    > [!div class="mx-imgBorder"]
    > ![Confirm fields](media/form-processing-confirm-fields.gif "Confirm fields")